News Details

 Key Takeaway · Shortcut for Busy Designers

-9) Conclusion & Project Checklist
+11) Conclusion & Project Checklist

-Conduit sizing for Ethernet and coaxial cable is no longer a minor detail.
+Conduit sizing for Ethernet and coaxial cable is no longer a minor construction detail.
 With larger cable diameters, higher PoE power levels, and mixed bundles, conduit fill directly affects installation success, thermal performance, and long-term maintainability.

 Actionable Checklist for Your Next Project